 Interest on available for sale assets comprises interest earned on short term governments bonds held for liquidity purposes.
+No government bonds were held by the Group during the quarter.

 Fee income from borrowers that is an integral part of calculating the EIR or originating a loan is recognised as part of EIR as described in accounting policy 2.8.
 Fees earned by the Group that are not part of EIR, such as exit or performance fees, are recognised immediately in profit or loss as fee income.